-Each employee receives a statement of earnings each payday showing gross earnings, deductions, and net pay.
-The Business Office (Payroll) may be consulted for clarification of questions regarding paychecks.
+Each employee receives a statement of earnings each payday showing the number of hours worked, overtime hours, gross earnings, deductions, net pay and paid time off balances.
+The Business Office (Payroll) may be consulted for clarification of questions regarding wages and paychecks.